 I dedicate this article to Coco, our 11-year-old lab who suffers no more.
-And to the hundreds of other Coco’s whose families miss them terribly.
+And to the hundreds of other Coco’s and pets whose families miss them terribly.

 We want to thank Rick and Josie Mannen, Coco’s adopted parents, and the family they shared, Coco’s Mom Molly and her other dozen pups.
 Also Dr. Kevin Harkness and his incredible, empathetic staff at West Brant Animal Hospital that did give us most of that negotiated year we needed.

 The porch light burns goodbye.
 Happy tears.
 From 4Brant.